Treating

+In law and politics, treating is the act of serving food, drink, and other refreshments to influence people for political gain, often shortly before an election.
+In various countries, treating is considered a form of corruption, and is illegal as such.
+However, as long as the supplying of refreshments is not part of a quid pro quo for votes, etc., it is often not illegal.

+Canada

+There was an offence of treating under section 94 of the Dominion Elections Act 1874.

+New Zealand

+In New Zealand, section 217 of the Electoral Act 1993 relates to treating and defines the offence as a corrupt practice.
+Following the 2023 New Zealand general election, the Electoral Commission investigated the provision of food at Manurewa Marae while it was used as a polling station.

+United Kingdom

 Treating is an electoral fraud criminal offence in the United Kingdom.
 Treating occurs when an election candidate or their agents offer material incentives for people to vote for them or to abstain from voting.
 It is a triable either way offence with the sentence being up to either an unlimited fine, one year imprisonment or both.

 History

 Historically, the issue of treating at elections was dealt with under common law.
+An early statute on treating was the Treating Act 1695 (7 & 8 Will.
+3. c.
+4) (1695 or 1696).
 In 1840, the House of Lords debated putting treating on a statutory footing similar to bribery, but argued that poor electors should be entitled to receive refreshments from candidates if they took a day off work to vote.
 An early example of treating which led to an election petition to the Election court which nullified an election result was in 1868 in Youghal where the winner Christopher Weguelin was found guilty of treating for buying food and drink for voters in exchange for their vote.